Jonathan2251/lbd/source/otherinst.rst

 The `section Install other tools on iMac`_ include the download and installation of tool Graphivz.
 The ``llc`` graphic displaying with tool Graphviz is introduced in this section.
-The graphic displaying is more readable by eye than displaying text in terminal.
+The graphic displaying is more readable by eyes than displaying text in terminal.
 It's not a must-have, but helps a lot especially when you are tired in tracking the DAG translation process.
 List the ``llc`` graphic support options from the sub-section "SelectionDAG